 The viewing angles are 178° horizontally and vertically; while they aren’t quite as wide as that of IPS panels in real use, they are much better than the narrow 170°/160° viewing angles on TN panels.

 There are only tiny changes in contrast, and only while looking at the screen off-axis.

 Moving on, the MSI MAG272QR supports wide color gamut with 95.6% DCI-P3 coverage (123.7% sRGB) specified.

 This makes for more vibrant and lifelike colors, but it also means that sRGB content (which includes most games, web content, Windows apps, etc) will have over-saturated colors.

-For instance, it can make YouTube’s red logo appear slightly neon-pink which some users don’t mind, some despise it, and some even prefer it.
+For instance, it can make YouTube’s red logo seem slightly neon-pink which some users don’t mind, some despise, and some even prefer.

 Unfortunately, the MSI MAG272QR monitor doesn’t have an sRGB emulation mode that would restrict the color output to ~100% sRGB for a more accurate representation of sRGB content.

 You can use the ‘Designer’ mode which does reduce color saturation, but it also applies a cold/blue tint to the picture.

 Because VA panels aren’t used for color-critical work anyway, this isn’t a particularly big issue.
 However, if you prefer accurate colors for sRGB content, you will need to manually calibrate the monitor.

 In other words, the colors do look rich and vivid thanks to the wide gamut, but some users may find the lack of a properly calibrated sRGB mode disappointing.